 Employee Retention: How to Reduce Employee Turnover

-From the same Resume Builder survey, the top four explanations given as to why Americans are resigning from their jobs this year were as follows:
+A Resume Builder survey, lists the top four explanations given as to why Americans are resigning from their jobs as follows:

 Seeking better pay and benefits